loda-lang/loda-programs/programs/oeis/list3.md

 * [A159741](http://oeis.org/A159741) ([L05 program](159/A159741.asm)): a(n) = 8*(2^n - 1).
 * [A159742](http://oeis.org/A159742) ([L12 program](159/A159742.asm)): If an array is made of columns of -nacci sequences (Fibonacci, tribonacci, etc.), all starting with 1,1,2,..., the NW-to-SE diagonals can be extended by computation.
 This sequence is diagonal 6.
 See A159741 for details.
 * [A159754](http://oeis.org/A159754) ([L08 program](159/A159754.asm)): Numbers n with property that n^2 ends with 81.
+* [A159797](http://oeis.org/A159797) ([L08 program](159/A159797.asm)): Triangle read by rows in which row n lists n+1 terms, starting with n, such that the difference between successive terms is equal to n-1.
 * [A159833](http://oeis.org/A159833) ([L05 program](159/A159833.asm)): a(n) = n^2*(n^2 + 15)/4.
 * [A159852](http://oeis.org/A159852) ([L03 program](159/A159852.asm)): n^2 mod 60.
 * [A159912](http://oeis.org/A159912) ([L17 program](159/A159912.asm)): Partial sums of A159913(k) = 2^bitcount(2k+1)-1 = A038573(2k+1), bitcount=A000120.